product17/biome-trades/README.md

-# Fabric Example Mod
+# Fabric Mod

 ## Setup

 For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.

+## Biome Trades

+Restricts librarian trades to only villagers from certain biomes.
+Librarians can only be leveled via a diamond trade.

-## License
+## ToDo:

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+1. Remove Leveling item when trade is done
+2. Add Leveling item to all tradeskills